FACT-Development-Team/FACT/FACTLIB/README.md

 A library for synthetic generation of integer sequences to the style of OEIS and with the notions of Kolmogorov complexity in mind.

 ## How to Install
-There are no dependencies needed in this repository (other than having Python 3.X).
+The only dependency needed for FACTLIB is `click` if you use main.py.
 You can directly use this module independently from other parts of the FACT-framework.
 We suggest to use conda and Python 3.8:
 ```
 conda create --name factlib python=3.8
 conda activate factlib
+pip install click
 ```

 ## Using FACTLIB